Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System

-We propose a personalization scheme in which our system can be tailored to individual users.
-We fine-tune the network on the initial problems corresponding to 20\% of the session for users in the test set for 30 epochs.
-Our experiments show that user personalization unlocks the potential of the affect features, which show enhanced performance compared to that of VGG-Face features in our ablation study.
-Our full method achieves an increase of 50\% in mean F-score compared to the previous state-of-the-art as well as an increase of more than 11 accuracy percentage points.
+We propose a personalization scheme in which our system can be tailored to individual users and can fully utilize our proposed affect embedding.
+In this scheme, the network is fine-tuned on the initial problems corresponding to 20\% of the session for users in the test set for 30 epochs.
+Our experiments show that user personalization unlocks the potential of the affect features (Table \ref{table:results-pers}).
+ATL-BP with affect embedding achieves the highest F-score of 0.308 and the highest accuracy of 55.1\% compared to the other methods.
+Our full method achieves a relative increase of 50\% in mean F-score as well as an absolute increase in accuracy of more than 11 pp compared to the previous state of the art~\cite{JoshiBeSc19}.
 Our full method also outperforms variants of ATL-BP, which do not use our proposed affect representation.